Dante451/DnD-character-creator/README.md

 ## Date: 28/2/25

-The purpose of this app was to simplify and streamline character creation for D&D 5e in a visual format to make character creation easier
+The purpose of this app was to simplify and streamline character creation for D&D 5e in a visual format to make character creation easier.

 This is a free, general tool for creating a character that anyone can use.

 I hope you find this app useful!

 If you encounter any bugs, issues, or have an inquiry feel free to contact me at: dantedaciuk555@gmail.com

 ## Upcoming features: